Preetamk97/Java-Notes/60-Threads.md

     				This thread is called “main”

     				There are 2 types of threads - user threads and daemon threads.
-    				Daemon thread is a low priority thread that runs in background to perform tasks such as garbage collection JVM terminates itself when all user threads (non-daemon threads) finish their execution */
+    				Daemon thread is a low priority thread that runs in background to perform tasks such as garbage collection.
+				JVM terminates itself when all user threads (non-daemon threads) finish their execution.
+    	 */

     	//Working with the main Thread